-Generative Design Tools That Put You In Control
+Generative Design Tools with Full Control

 Generative Design is getting a lot of attention — but what is it exactly?
 Here is why the current Generative Design concepts fall short and how nTop’s alternative approach enables you to unlock its full potential today.